CircuitChaos/vtlivesgram/README.md

 Program terminates either when there's end-of-file on the input (for example when reading from a file) or when the window is closed.

-Program can be also handled with the keyboard.
-Keys:
+Program can also be handled with the keyboard.
+Supported keys:

 * **q**: quit
 * **+**: increase speed